naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 * The assessment leverages the actual experience engineers may have accrued in their career
 * They are not cramming multiple types of interviews into 1 session
 * They fit into the hour long timeframe taken by LeetCode, System Design, and Behavioral Interviews
-* They have defined and concrete deliverables, like LeetCode and unlike System Design
+* They have defined and concrete deliverables, unlike System Design

 #### What they get wrong